dimi309/gloom/README.md

 Set up [small3d](https://github.com/dimi309/small3d-conan) with [conan](https://conan.io) on your system.

-At present, the [small3d conan recipe](https://github.com/dimi309/small3d-conan) is not available on any public conan repository.
-It needs to be set up locally as small3d/master.
+At present, the small3d package is not available on any public conan repository.
+It needs to be set up locally as small3d/master, using the [small3d conan recipe](https://github.com/dimi309/small3d-conan).

 Before however, as a prerequisite, the [portaudio package for conan](https://github.com/bincrafters/community/tree/main/recipes/portaudio/19.7.0) also needs to be set up locally as portaudio/19.7.0.